 Not everyone needs to prepare a tax return.
 Income Tax is generally taken from your wages or pension income before it reaches you.
 But some income isn’t taxed at source, like self employed earnings or profits from selling shares or property.
 Self Assessment is how HMRC collect tax from people and businesses with these types of income.
 There are others – like Company Directors or High Earners claiming Child Benefit – who also need to complete a Self Assessment Return.

-HMRC are planning to change the whole tax return system and move over completely to a more streamlined and automated process of calculating your tax liabilities (that will consign paper tax returns to history).
+HMRC have changed the whole tax return system and moved over to a more streamlined and automated process of calculating your tax liabilities (that will consign paper tax returns to history).
 However, there have been numerous delays and the new ‘Making Tax Digital’ (MTD) regime is being introduced more slowly than originally announced.
-See our Making Tax Digital Page for the latest information about MTD.
+See our Making Tax Digital Page for the latest information about MTD

 You might need to complete and submit a tax return if:

 - You are self employed or a partner in a partnership